dbharton/computerVisionA2/README.md

 # A2

-# Part 3: Inferring Depth from Stereo
+# Inferring Depth from Stereo

 ### Objectives:
 - Given two images, we can find the depth of the image using Naive Stereo and Markov Random Field algorithm.